Avabin/MistTrader/README.md

 4. **Build**: This step runs the `dotnet build --no-restore` command to build the project.
 5. **Run tests**: This step runs the `dotnet test --no-build --verbosity normal --collect:"XPlat Code Coverage" --logger "trx;LogFileName=TestResults/test_results.trx"` command to run the tests and collect code coverage data.
 6. **Publish test results**: This step uses the `actions/upload-artifact@v2` action to publish the test results.
 The test results are generated in the `TestResults` directory and uploaded as an artifact.
+7. **Test Reporter**: This step uses the `dorny/test-reporter@v1` action to report the test results in a more readable format.

 ### Example Workflow File